globulus/simi/README.md

 # Šimi - an awesome programming language
 Šimi (*she-me*) is small, object-oriented programming language that aims to combine the best features of Python, Ruby, JavaScript and Swift into a concise, expressive and highly regular syntax.

+You can run Šimi on any machine that has JVM by invoking the Simi JAR, which involves virtually all servers and desktop computers.
+There's also native support for devices running [Android](https://github.com/globulus/simi-android) or [iOS](https://github.com/globulus/simi-ios).

 - Table of contents
     + [Basic syntax](#basic-syntax)
       - [Keywords](#keywords)